andiwilflly/rslider/README.md

 ```

 ## FAQ

---
+- Why am I getting an error "Uncaught ReferenceError: regeneratorRuntime is not defined"?

-- Why am I getting an error "Uncaught ReferenceError: regeneratorRuntime is not defined"
+  - Because babel-polyfill had not been require before bundle start parsing.
-  - You need to add 'babel-polyfill' as the first entry point of your's webpack.config
+    To get rid of it you need to add 'babel-polyfill' as the first entry point of your's webpack.config